5and5/BO2-Remix/README.md

 ### Origins

 #### General
-* All records and gramophone given on spawn
+* All records and buildable parts given on spawn
+* Gramophone removed as it no longer needed
 * Tank has instant cool down

 #### Weapons